-Heavy Duty D iesel Trucks (cont.)
-Ineligible Equipment Trucks subject to ARB's public and utility fleet rule.
-Trucks subject to ARB's solid waste collection vehicle rule.
-Trucks subject to ARB's diesel cargo handling equipment rule.
-General Requirements (applicable to all project options) Equipment owner shall: Commit to the project life specified with the applicable equipment project option.
-Adhere to all Program requirements during the project life.
-Commit to 100% California-only operation (or 90% California-only operation for a replacement project, if that option is offered by the local agency and has been selected by the equipment owner) and California base-plated registration or California IRP.
-Dual plates and out-of-state registrations are prohibited, except for trucks that carry goods across the California-Mexico border which are required to be dual-plated (California and Mexico only).
-Commit to at least 50% of travel within the four trade corridors for the duration of the project life.
-Maintain current DMV registration with a declared GVW or CGW of 60,001 lbs or greater (DMV weight code "K" or higher) at all times during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life.
-Agree to accept an on-board electronic monitoring unit at any time during the project life. &lt; Modifying an Application Equipment owners may change the project option, funding option or lease-to-own program participation after the local agency solicitation period has closed if permitted by the local agency and subject to the following requirements: The change must result in a funding amount equal to or less than the amount that was requested in the original application.
-The change must result in a calculated project cost-effectiveness equal to or greater than the project listed in the original application.
-Equipment owners cannot substitute a different vehicle or change the ownership of the existing vehicle identified on the application after the local agency solicitation period has closed.
+- Trucks subject to ARB's public and utility fleet rule. - Trucks subject to ARB's solid waste collection vehicle rule. - Trucks subject to ARB's diesel cargo handling equipment rule.

+- Commit to the project life specified with the applicable equipment project option. - Adhere to all Program requirements during the project life. - Commit to 100% California-only operation (or 90% California-only operation for a replacement project, if that option is offered by the local agency and has been selected by the equipment owner) and California base-plated registration or California IRP.
+Dual plates and out-of-state registrations are prohibited, except for trucks that carry goods across the California-Mexico border which are required to be dual-plated (California and Mexico only). - Commit to at least 50% of travel within the four trade corridors for the duration of the project life. - Maintain current DMV registration with a declared GVW or CGW of 60,001 lbs or greater (DMV weight code "K" or higher) at all times during the project life. - Agree to accept an on-board electronic monitoring unit at any time during the project life. - Agree to equipment inspections. - Comply with record-keeping, reporting, and Program review or fiscal audit requirements. - Sign a legally binding contract with the local agency including project milestone and completion deadlines. - Properly maintain truck in good operating condition and according to manufacturer's recommendations. - Maintain collision/comprehensive insurance on the truck for replacements. - Demonstrate proof of equipment warranty on the Program-funded equipment. - Correct outstanding ARB equipment violations associated with the owner's entire fleet of vehicles.